ibm-cloud-docs/FileStorage/block-file-storage-encryption-rest.md

 <caption>Figure 1.
 Example of the lock icon that indicates that the volume is encrypted.</caption>

 >**Note** - Any non-encrypted storage that was provisioned before a data center upgrade is **not** automatically encrypted.
 If you own non-encrypted storage in an upgraded data center and you want to have it encrypted, you need to create a new volume, and move your data.
-For more informatin, see [File Storage Migration in Upgraded Data Centers](migrate-file-storage-encrypted-file-storage.html)
+For more information, see [File Storage Migration in Upgraded Data Centers](migrate-file-storage-encrypted-file-storage.html)